 I’m a pastor at a church plant primarily comprised of Millennials in an up-and-coming city.
 Our church is a prime candidate for loud, attractive music sung in a dimly lit room with an impressive worship team.
 Yet the music sung in our service isn’t loud, not necessarily attractive, and though it is extremely impressive to us, it wouldn’t be so to many outside our congregation.
 Furthermore, when singing at church, we are in a completely lit room; no lasers, no candles, no dimmed lights or anything of the sort.

 While this might sound strange to some who find themselves in the same age bracket as our congregants, we do it on purpose—out of conviction.
 So then, why do we sing with the lights on and why would I consider this important enough to be the topic of this article?
 Here are a few reasons:

 1. Fellow members are evidence of grace

 Part of the wonder that comes when we sing in a congregational setting is the opportunity to sing alongside the trophies of God’s grace—His church.
-When you get to lift up your voice with once dead sinners who’ve been made alive in Christ the words should have a fresh meaning.
+When singing at church, you get to lift up your voice with once dead sinners who’ve been made alive in Christ and the words should have a fresh meaning.
 The brothers and sisters who are next to you singing on Sunday morning, like you, are miracles of God’s saving grace.
 It would be a shame if you couldn’t witness them praise the author and sustainer of their faith for the sake of mood lighting.